 6.2.3 Transition towards a new global, regional and national production infrastructure

 Much of the information also depends on very high-resolution observational and modeling grids, often at the kilometer size and less.
 A relatively small number of countries actually have the capacity (human and technical) to operate at these resolutions.
 And at this time, at least, it does not seem feasible to generate these products at a small number of central locations (e.g., global NWP centers) for global distribution.
 In order to help prevent the widening of a gap between the countries, which possess the capacity, and those that do not, some transitory and eventually permanent solutions will have to be found, perhaps involving private sector or academia-led initiatives, or use of new computing technologies, such as cloud-computing.

 6.2.4 Training and capacity building

-The increasing complexity of many of the products will in turn increasingly require an increase in the capacity of the users (NMHS's or others) to make optimal usage of their information content.
+The increasing complexity of many of the products will in turn increasingly require an increase in the capacity of the users (NMHSs or others) to make optimal usage of their information content.
 This will represent a challenge for most countries, and necessitate a strategic re-think of WMO's and its Members approach to training and capacity-building initiatives.

 6.2.5 Organizational impacts

 Finally, as this expansion of the scope of the GDPFS happens, and numerous agreements and partnerships with new international, regional and national organizations are struck, there could be pressures from countries and partners to revisit the current membership structures.
-For example, it could be that some countries will wish to be represented by different types of managers or administrators along with the current Directors or CEO's of NMHS's.
+For example, it could be that some countries will wish to be represented by different types of managers or administrators along with the current Directors or CEOs of NMHSs.

-6.3 Policy considerations.
+6.3 Policy considerations

 From the preceding Sections, it becomes clear that whilst the evolution of the GDPFS proper remains an internal management and operational issue, it will also require EC and Congress to consider a number of policy issues, which will guide, clarify and facilitate this evolution.